WeblateOrg/weblate/docs/admin/continuous.rst

     The example uses :ref:`wlc`, which needs configuration (API keys) to be able to control Weblate remotely.
-You can also achieve this using any HTTP client instead of wlc, e.g. curl, see :ref:`api`.
+You can also achieve this using any HTTP client instead of :ref:`wlc`, for example curl, see :ref:`api`.

+.. _merge-weblate-git:

-Avoiding merge conflicts on Weblate originated changes
+Avoiding merge conflicts by focusing on Git operations
 ``````````````````````````````````````````````````````

 Even when Weblate is the single source of the changes in the translation files,
 conflicts can appear when using :ref:`addon-weblate.git.squash` add-on,
 :ref:`component-merge_style` is configured to :guilabel:`Rebase`, or you are
-squashing commits outside of Weblate (for example when merging a pull request).
+squashing commits outside of Weblate (for example, when merging a pull request).

 The reason for merge conflicts is different in this case - there are changes in
 Weblate which happened after you merged Weblate commits.
 This typically happens